Poplar Grove, Illinois

-Poplar Grove (founded in 1859) is a village located in Poplar Grove and Belvidere Townships, Boone County, Illinois, United States.
+Poplar Grove (founded in 1859) is a village located in Boone County, Illinois, United States.
 It is part of the Rockford Metropolitan Statistical Area, and of the gated community Candlewick Lake.
 The population was 5,049 at the 2020 census.

 History

 Poplar Grove was named in 1845 for a grove of poplar trees near the original town site.
 A post office called Poplar Grove has been in operation since 1848.

 January 2008 tornado

 On January 7, 2008, on an unusually warm day which saw temperatures reach the mid 60s °F, a tornado struck northern Illinois, including Poplar Grove and Candlewick Lake.
 The tornado severely damaged a favorite local attraction, Edward's Apple Orchard.
 There was one serious injury reported and the damage was widespread.
-The tornado was later rated EF4 on the Enhanced Fujita Scale.
+The tornado was later rated EF3 on the Enhanced Fujita Scale.
 A weather event this big had not occurred in the area since 1967.
-The tornado was one of the only eight rated EF4 during the time span of the warm weather, which lasted from January 7 to January 10.
+The tornado was one of the only eight rated EF3 during the time span of the warm weather, which lasted from January 7 to 10.
 Although there were no losses, it was still a very severe storm.
 The following month the cast of the TV show "Storm Chasers" visited Caledonia Elementary School to talk about tornadoes and the effects they have on communities.
 The students and the "Storm Chasers" were featured on a Rockford's "23 WIFR News" story on the January 2008 tornado.